Modeling Reachability Types with Logical Relations: Contextual Equivalence via Binary Logical Relations

 Similar to the unary versions, we define relational worlds, written as $\BSTCP{\W}{\L}{\L'}{\W'}$ to mean that types and relations are preserved over two related worlds at a pair of locations $(\L, \L')$.
 Note that the pair of locations can not be arbitrary.
 Consider related locations at world $\W$, \eg, $(\ell_1, \ell_2) \in f$.
 If $\ell_1 \in \L$, but $\ell_2 \not\in \L'$, then the relation is broken, resulting in ill-defined relational worlds.
-Thus, we use the predicate $\STFN$ to make sure relational worlds are well-defined. \figref{fig:binary} summarizes the definitions of these notations.
+Thus, we use the predicate $\STFN$ (defined in \figref{fig:worlds}) to make sure the relation is defined in both directions.
+In other words, $\ell_1$ must be related to some location, and it cannot be related to more than one location. \figref{fig:worlds} summarizes the definitions of these notations.
 We write $\STC{\W}{\W'}$ to mean $\BSTCP{\W}{\DOM_1(\W)}{\DOM_2(\W)}{\W'}$.
 The definition of world extension satisfies reflexivity and transitivity.
-The rest of this section presents key properties in our binary logical relations.
-The following lemma allows us to tighten a given semantic typing context to the one specified by a sub-observation, \eg, in the proof of compatibility lemma for a sequence term, and rule \textsc{reordering} in \secref{sec:equiv}. \begin{lemma}[Semantic Typing Context Tightening] Let $(\VE, \W) \in \UG{\G[\flt]}$.
-For all $\flt'$, such that $\flt' \subq \flt$, we have $(\VE, \W) \in \UG{\G[\flt']}$. \end{lemma}